Stratton Brothers case: The investigation

-Aside from the lack of forced entry as well as the empty cash box, it was clear that Mr and Mrs Farrow had been attacked separately and the discovery of two black masks fashioned from stockings that were left at the scene indicated that there were two men involved.
-Since the victims were in their night clothes, the police had speculated that Mr Farrow was deceived into opening the door while he was still half asleep.
-He was immediately attacked, but was still conscious enough to go after the robbers, and was hit again.
-His assailants went up to the upstairs flat, attacked Mrs Farrow, located the cash box, and fled with the money.
-However, based on the separate pools of blood at the scene, it was determined that Mr Farrow had again regained consciousness, and this time the men killed him and afterwards washed their hands in a nearby basin.
+In addition to the lack of forced entry and the empty cash box, it was clear that Mr and Mrs Farrow had been attacked separately, and the discovery of two black masks fashioned from stockings that were left at the scene indicated there were two men involved.
+Since the victims were in their night clothes, the police suspected Mr Farrow may have opened the door while he was not fully awake and immediately attacked.
+Despite this, he remained conscious enough to retaliate against the robbers, but was struck again.
+His assailants proceeded up to the flat, where they attacked Mrs Farrow, located the cash box, and fled with the money.
+Based on the discovery of separate pools of blood at the upstairs scene, it was determined that Mr Farrow had again regained consciousness, but this time the men killed him, afterwards washing their hands in a nearby basin.